-With the support of subject leaders, the Senior Leadership Team (SLT) will regularly review the quality of learning opportunities via remote learning.
+With the support of subject leaders, the Senior Leadership Team (SLT) will review the quality of learning opportunities via remote learning.

-Throughout a closure, teaching staff and SLT will regularly review the remote learning offer for all children in each year group, making adaptations to meet the needs of the children.
+Throughout a closure, SLT will regularly review the work offered to all children in each year group to ensure that it is in line with the National Curriculum.